 No one is born with an innate understanding of nature and how to relate to it in a civilized world.
 It's acquired knowledge.

-at North Park Lake in 2011 as part of the Trout in the Classroom program.
+A student at McKnight Elementary School releases a brook trout fingerling at North Park Lake in 2011 as part of the Trout in the Classroom program.
+Since 2006, about 63,000 Pennsylvania students have participated statewide. |

 A growing number of conservationists say that's bad news for a generation of Americans growing up with few outdoors mentors and little connection to nature.
 Conservationists including best-selling author Richard Louv warn that "nature-deficit disorder" has dangerous implications for a growing body of voters with little boots-on-the-ground knowledge of how nature works and a skewed appreciation of its value.